 Each year tour-goers like to know who builds which exhibit.
 In order to identify your exhibit along the Fairy Trail, please be sure to create a sign out of natural materials (i.e. handwriting on birch bark glued to a stick) that lists all the names of the Fairy Builders in your group.
 If you have given your exhibit a specific title, please make a second sign out of natural materials to share this with the viewer.
 Bring these signs with you and install them nearby your Fairy House Exhibit.

-All registered Fairy Builders will be listed in our festival program, will receive 2 free tickets (for a child and an adult) to attend the event plus builders are invited to attend the Fairy House Builders Party, which typically takes place the prior weekend but the date is TBA for 2017.
+All registered Fairy Builders will be listed in our festival program and will receive 2 free tickets (for a child and an adult) to attend the event.
+Plus, your name will be entered in a raffle for Fairy Builders to win a Fairy House Festival t-shirt.

 The name of the person who registered to build an exhibit will be on the FIP (Fairy Important Person) List at the Fairy House Festival Ticket Table during this weekend event; please check in at this table at the event to receive your Fairy House Builder badge.